 At Pushmataha Plantation in Butler, Alabama, (https://alahunt.com/services/) you can hunt hogs with no bag limit.
 Lodging is available, and they have a depredation permit which means that you can hunt at night.
 Butler, Alabama is an hour south of Montgomery, Alabama and boasts some of the highest populations of feral hogs within the state, guaranteeing a chance at success.
 They also offer turkey and deer hunts, and special event rentals.

-Though currently there aren’t any hunting lodges in this area, Waterloo, Alabama has seen an explosion of the feral hog population.
+With one amazing hunting lodge, Waterloo Lodge, located in the heart of the town in Alabama, there has been an explosion of the feral hog population.
 Waterloo, located in Eastern Lauderdale County, is a small town on the Tennessee River that is known for its deer and turkey hunting and fishing, and has recently become known for its hog hunting as well.
 Your best bet is to contact one of the hunting clubs in that area or a private landowner, as many hunts are word-of-mouth in Lauderdale County.
 About an hour west of the town of Florence, it is rural enough for hunters of all skill levels.

 Union Springs, Alabama:

 Located in Bullock County in South Alabama near Montgomery, Black Creek Plantation (http://blackcreekhunting.com/alabamahoghunting.html) boasts another great place to hunt hogs.
 They offer 1, 2, or 3 day hunts, as well as annual memberships.
 As a bonus, they also offer deer and turkey hunting, and fishing, too.